dladams/duneproc/doc/tutorial_iceberg.md

 <pre>
 > ibFindFiles 4481 -
 </pre>
-lists the file for run 4481 and (thanks to the secon argument) puts a copy of that list at data/dune/datasets/iceberg/iceberg004481.txt.
+lists the file for run 4481 and (thanks to the second argument) puts a copy of that list at data/dune/datasets/iceberg/iceberg004481.txt.

 ### Configuration files